Fallen-Breath/classic-gamerule/README.md

 and even reverted the values of some rules, which broke all existing usage of gamerules.
 This is a poorly implemented incompatible change.
 Let's "revert" it by restoring the old names in Minecraft.

-For example, classic gamerules like `doDaylightCycle` were changed to `minecraft:advance_time`, and `doMobSpawning` became `minecraft:spawn_mobs`
+For example, classic gamerules like `doDaylightCycle` were changed to `advance_time` (actually `minecraft:advance_time`), and `doMobSpawning` became `spawn_mobs`

 ## What This Mod Does

+Functionalities:

-1. Add all camelCase names as aliases for existing gamerules.
-The values of reverted rules will be correctly mapped
+1. Add all camelCase names as aliases for existing gamerules, e.g. `/gamerule doMobSpawning false` will work again now
-2. (To be determined) Provides camelCase aliases for new gamerules.
+2. Correctly mapped rule values that were inverted, e.g., `disableElytraMovementCheck` has the opposite value of `minecraft:elytra_movement_check`

+Limitation:

+1. This mod only restores the classic naming conventions and value mappings.
+   It does not revert the newly added value constraints for certain gamerules (e.g. `minecraft:max_entity_cramming`)
+2. Classic rule `doFireTick` and `allowFireTicksAwayFromPlayer` are read-only now.
+   Since their successor `minecraft:fire_spread_radius_around_player` cannot perfectly express the intention of these 2 old rules

 ## Requirement

 This mod is server-side only (including single-player worlds) and requires no additional dependencies.
 It supports all Minecraft versions since 1.21.11

-## Config

-TODO